CognitiveAutonomy/Site_Visit_2024_ITSDemo/README.md

 You can play the game by just running the main file.
 The code is set to have users play through 15 trials.
 Currently, the instructions are not updated to include information on learning stage classification or formative feedback generation.
 This will be added later.

 IF POSSIBLE, when a user has completed all 15 trials, please send me the contents of ./Demo/assets/records.
-It would really help me :)
+It would really help me :) If you think the feedback has some issues, please let me know which trials you have comments on so that I can look into it.

 If there are any questions, feel free to message me!